If you’re feeling lost in life — stuck, lacking motivation, or aimless — here are some things that might help.

-You also might feel like you’ve lost sight of the person you want to be, said Danielle Kepler, LCPC, a clinical therapist based in Chicago, Ill., specializing in adults who are struggling with anxiety, depression, and life transitions, as well as couples with relationship issues.
+You also might feel like you’ve lost sight of the person you want to be, says Danielle Kepler, a licensed clinical professional counselor based in Chicago who specializes in treating adults with anxiety, depression, and life transitions, as well as couples with relationship issues.

-Acknowledge and accept how you’re feeling.
-Denying our emotions usually just leads to self-destructive behavior.
-“When a person acknowledges their feeling of being lost emotionally, they can then attend to it,” said Colleen Mullen, PsyD, LMFT, a psychotherapist and founder of the Coaching Through Chaos private practice and podcast in San Diego.
+“When a person acknowledges their feeling of being lost emotionally, they can then attend to it,” says Colleen Mullen, PsyD, a licensed marriage and family therapist, psychotherapist, and founder of the Coaching Through Chaos private practice and podcast in San Diego.

-Remind yourself that it’s OK to feel sad and disappointed and helpless, she said.
+Remind yourself it’s OK to feel sad, disappointed, or helpless, she says.
 “These are natural consequences when our life path changes abruptly in a direction we did not want.”

-It also can help to write about your feelings.
-Write about how you’re feeling and why you’re feeling this way.
+It also can help to write about your feelings through journaling.
+Try writing about how you’re feeling and why you’re feeling this way.
 Describe your physical sensations.
 Document your thoughts.
 Get it all down on paper.

-Take compassionate care of yourself.
-After you’ve acknowledged how you’re feeling, Mullen suggested soothing yourself with practices such as deep breathing, meditation, and yoga.
+After you’ve acknowledged how you’re feeling, Mullen suggested soothing yourself with practices such as:

-Also, be kind to yourself.
-For instance, when thoughts like “Oh, I can’t believe this is happening,” or “I don’t know why I am even trying” arise, you might tell yourself, “I can handle this,” or “If I’m overwhelmed, I can take a break,” she said.
+Also, try being kind to yourself.
+For instance, when thoughts like, “Oh, I can’t believe this is happening,” or “I don’t know why I am even trying” arise, you might tell yourself, “I can handle this,” or “If I’m overwhelmed, I can take a break,” she says.

 “Remind yourself that although you may feel your circumstances are out of your control, you can still control how you react to them.”

-Keep engaging in activities that make you feel good.
-“Any movement you make when you feel lost will feel like progress,” Ferreira said.
-For instance, you might keep your nourishing bedtime routine, and your weekly lunch with your best friend (because you always feel better after talking to him or her).
+“Any movement you make when you feel lost will feel like progress,” Ferreira says.
+For instance, you might keep your nourishing bedtime routine and your weekly lunch with your best friend because you always feel better after talking with them.

-Reflect on your values.
-What matters to you?
-What’s important?
-Ferreira suggested working through a values worksheet (which you can find online).
 “Pick one or two values that resonate with you and do something that is in line with that.”
-She shared this example: One of your values is justice, so you start volunteering at a local non-profit.
+She shares this example: One of your values is justice, so you start volunteering at a local nonprofit.

-Seek out helpful resources.
-Consider working with a therapist, or joining a support group that focuses on what you’re struggling with, Mullen said.
-She also suggested researching whatever issue you’re trying to navigate.
-For instance, if you’re struggling with grief, look for memoirs and self-help books on the subject.
+Consider working with a therapist or joining a support group that focuses on what you’re dealing with, says Mullen.
+She suggests researching whatever issue you’re trying to navigate.
+For instance, if you’re dealing with grief, try looking for memoirs and self-help books on the subject.

-Feeling lost can be the first step in creating a more fulfilling life.
-It can be the first step in reconnecting to ourselves.
-Give yourself the space and resources to find what you need.
+Feeling lost can be the first step in creating a more fulfilling life and be the first step in reconnecting with yourself.